Related Topics

-Whether you're strictly a dog person or have a houseful of cats, your pets are an important part of your life.
+Whether you're strictly a dog person or you have a houseful of cats, your pets are an important part of your life.
 You want to be sure your animals get the nourishment they need to be healthy and happy, even when you're on a tight budget.
 That's why you may want to know if the Supplemental Nutrition Assistance Program (SNAP) covers pet food.

 Can you buy pet food with SNAP?

 Unfortunately, no. There are clear rules about what you cannot buy with a SNAP card, and this includes pet food.
-Other items that SNAP does not cover include alcohol and tobacco products; vitamins and supplements; and other nonfood items.
+Other items that SNAP does not cover include alcohol and tobacco products, vitamins and supplements, and other nonfood items.
 SNAP is solely designed to help you buy healthy, nourishing food for you and your family who lives with you, including:

 - Fruits and vegetables